hargorin/raspberry-relay/README.md

-# Raspi_Relay
+# Raspberry Realy
-Switch on/off your light with the Raspberry Pi
+Switch on/off your relays with the Raspberry Pi